 Before we dive in, I should point out that this list of best apps is not a ranking.
 Instead, I’ve chosen what I believe are the best apps for a variety of situations - trading stocks, exchange traded funds (ETFs), no-fee, and micro-investing, you name it.

-This means that the investment app I chose as best overall for 2020 won’t necessarily be the top pick for every investor.
+This means that the investment app I chose as best overall won’t necessarily be the top pick for every investor.
 Rather, it’s the one that I feel most clearly meets the needs of its target client.
-With that in mind, I present to you the Best Investment Apps for 2020.
+With that in mind, I present to you the Best Investment Apps for 2021.